 Despite economic and physical challenges, the church in Chad is growing, with tribes that have previously not been reached now containing believers.
 The government protects religious freedom, allowing Christians to openly proclaim the gospel and train local leaders.
 So far our team, in partnership with other groups, has established over 30 house churches and many Chadians have been trained for mission work.

 The team has established a House of Prayer, runs short-term medical ministry trips, uses farming as ministry, and provides job skill training to members of the community.
 There are plans in the near future to establish a primary school and open a mission training institute.

-If you’re interested in learning more about any of these opportunities, please contact email@example.com.
+Below are a few of the field positions available in Central Africa.
+If you’re interested in learning more about any of these opportunities, please contact email@example.com